nickg/nvc/README.md

     mkdir build && cd build
     ../configure
     make
-    make install
+    sudo make install

 Generating the configure script requires autoconf 2.63 and automake 1.11 or later.

 To build from a released tarball: